Amarnath567/inventory-management/README.md

 Also, 4 queries where written to validate and demonstrate how this database can be used in real time

-Query 1: To retrieves all columns for products where the product name is 'Jeans' from the products table.
+Query 1: To retrieve all columns for products where the product name is 'Jeans' from the products table.

 Query 2: To Identify the warehouse(s) with the maximum capacity, providing valuable insight into the capacity distribution across the warehouses in the dataset